Funerals and tangihanga

 If you breach any of the conditions, you won’t be protected by the customary fishing rules and could face criminal charges.

-Permission granted by local tangata whenua if no kaitiaki have been officially appointed must set out the dates and the areas the permission applies to, and also a catch limit.
-It can also set down size limits and restrictions on fishing methods.
+Permission granted by local tangata whenua if no kaitiaki have been officially appointed must set out the dates and the areas the permission applies to, as well as a catch limit.
+It can also set size limits and restrictions on fishing methods.

 Help from iwi organisations in preparing for tangihanga